 Their flavor improves greatly with cooking, concentrating the sweetness of this fruit.

 They also can be dried and stored.
-This recipe calls for dried, preserved elderberries.
+This recipe calls for dried, preserved elderberries rather than fresh elderberries.
 The dried berries can be added to scones and other bread baking recipes too.

 Are Elderberries Good For You?